GaryLuoLuo/Front-end-Developer-Interview-Questions/src/questions/css-questions.md

 * Can you give an example of a pseudo class?
 Can you provide an example use case for a pseudo class?
     - :visited, :hover, :focus, :nth-child, :nth-of-type, 🐳
 * What is the difference between a block level element and an inline element.
 Can you provide examples of each type of element?
+    - Normal Flow, or Flow Layout, is the way that Block and Inline elements are displayed on a page.
+Once something is taken out of flow it works independently.
 * What is the difference between CSS Grid and Flexbox?
 When would you use one over the other?
+    - CSS Grid and Flexbox are layout models.
+2D layout vs. 1D layout
 * CSS Layout
     - normal flow
     - display: block, inline, flex (1D), grid (2D)